andreadottor/Blazor-OramaSearch/README.md

 # Blazor-OramaSearch

-Use Orama Search in a Blazor Webassembly application
+How to use [Orara](https://oramasearch.com/) Search in a Blazor Webassembly application

+---

+See **Pages/TestOrama.razor** for an (very simple) example of how to use the Orama search in a Blazor component.